 A ‘unanimity minus one’ decision rule will be used to confirm and finalize consensus-based decisions.
 Whenever a decision is to be made, it will be an affirmative decision if one or fewer of the attending members oppose the proposed decision and vote accordingly.
 If two, or more, of the attending members oppose the proposed decision and vote accordingly, the decision will not be affirmed.

-Any decision by the Task Force will be based on a vote of the members meeting where a decision is made.
+Any decision by the Task Force will be based on a vote of the members participating in a meeting (as defined in Section 5.
+H) where a decision is made.
 Decisions will not be made on topics that are not included on a meeting agenda, or on topics where associated documents were not sent out with the agenda.
 Meeting notices, agendas, and associated documents will be sent out no less than five business days prior to a Task Force meeting.
 Each Task Force voting member organization, authorized delegate, will represent one vote for decision making purposes.
 Any attending member or technical expert may be called upon to provide information during the decision making discussion process.

+We will strive for consensus and collaboration for all votes at regularly scheduled SRRTTF meetings, but recognize that there may be situations when time is of the essence.
+In the case that the decision item is critical and time sensitive, the 5-day notice may be waived.
+Materials will be distributed to SRRTTF members in advance of the decision, noting the urgency of the matter and the deadline.
+If an SRRTTF meeting is not already scheduled before the deadline to discuss the action item, an attempt will be made to schedule a supplemental meeting or conference call with a quorum of the voting members to discuss and finalize the decision.
+If a quorum cannot be reached, the facilitator may employ a proxy process to collect votes from each entity via email or other alternative communication.

+After a vote, all non-voting MOA signatories will have a chance for their comments to be recorded in writing for the record.
+These comments can be recorded in the meeting summary or in submitted in writing from the signatory following the decision.

 Once a decision is made, and the meeting has ended, a decision will not be revisited unless the members, by consensus, agree to bring the decision back to the table for further consideration.
 Once the Task Force membership agrees to reopen a topic, the decision making process must be followed to change the original decision.